-A centrifugal pump is a very simple device – mechanically.
-An impeller attached to a shaft which is rotated by a driver, most often an electric motor.
-There is essentially one moving part if you don’t count the shaft and bearings.
-It is the behavior of the liquid under the influence of the impeller which can get complicated and once the pump design is finished and a prototype is built, it goes to the test pit to gather data needed to plot a performance curve.
+A centrifugal pump is a very simple device, mechanically.
+Reading the centrifugal pump curve, however, is a different story.
+It consists of an impeller that is attached to a shaft which is rotated by a driver, most often by an electric motor.
+With the exception of the shaft and bearings, there is essentially one moving part.
+The behavior of the liquid under the influence of the impeller can get complicated, so once the pump design is finished and a prototype is built, it goes to the test pit to gather the data needed to plot a pump performance curve.

-Each pump is as unique as a fingerprint, with its own unique properties.
-The designer has a mission for each unit he creates.
-Years ago at a major pump factory, one such designer was putting finishing touches on his drawings for a very large unit.
-He sat there for two days staring at his design before finally adding a slight curve to the trailing edge of the impeller vane.
+Each pump is as unique as a fingerprint, each with its own unique properties.
+The designer has a specific mission for each unit he/she creates.
+Years ago, at a major pump factory, one such designer was putting the finishing touches on his drawings for a very large unit.
+He sat for two days staring at his design before finally deciding to add a slight curve to the trailing edge of the impeller vane.

-Today, he might have used SimScale, a simulation software that works fully in the browser, to evaluate his choices.
+Today, he might have used SimScale—a powerful simulation software that works 100% in the browser—to evaluate his choices.

-That curve contains a wealth of information which when properly read, can ensure a successful operation.
-In addition to confirming that the selected pump is capable of producing the specified duty point, the pump curve discloses a lot of information about its suitability for the application which is reviewed below.
+The pump performance curve contains a wealth of information which when properly read, can ensure a successful operation.
+In addition to confirming that the selected pump is capable of producing the specified duty point, the centrifugal pump curve discloses a lot of information about its suitability for the application, which is reviewed below.

 - Horsepower requirement over the full range of the application